Ivan-Katovich/cms-protractor-fw/README.md

     grunt e2e

-(Webdriver should update automaticaly but you could do it manually)
+(Webdriver will be updated automaticaly but you could do it manually)

     node_modules\.bin\webdriver-manager update